 With advanced technologies of dental adhesion, state-of-the-art ceramics and resins, the newest bonded restorations will be close to rivaling nature in strength, comfort, function and look.
 With these brand new materials, it is possible to bond your teeth back together, virtually restoring them to their original toughness without the invasiveness of full-coverage crowns.
 Generally, metal fillings can be replaced with materials that are known to be a better solution to mercury/silver amalgam fillings.
 It can be, as a result, possible to maintain the healthy, remaining tooth structure, instead of grinding it down for a crown.

-Everything wears out, and your silver fillings are no different.
-They withstand stressful and significant biting forces on a daily basis, and as they get older, they break, leak and can cause damaging fractures on teeth.
-Over time, metal amalgam fillings can actually soak up water, causing them to swell and break free from the tooth.
-At this point, your tooth is more prone to tooth decay and sensitivity.
+Almost everything wears away, and your silver fillings will not be any different.
+They endure stressful and significant biting forces each day, and as they get older, they will break, leak and may cause damaging fractures in the teeth.
+After some time, metal amalgam fillings have the ability to absorb water, causing them to swell and break away from the tooth.
+When this happens, your tooth is far more prone to decay and sensitivity.

 Porcelain Bridges • Sleep Apnea • Bonding • Instant Orthodontic Procedure (IOP) • Dental Implants • Full and Partial Dentures

 Tooth Colored Fillings • Amalgam Free Dental Care • VELscope Cancer Detection